psenger/discord-translator-bot/README.md

-Here's a reorganized version of the README that focuses on getting started, development with tests, creating a bot, and other important sections:

 ### 🌐 Discord Translator Bot

 A Discord bot that translates messages using **Ollama** when users react with flag emojis.
 This bot provides real-time, AI-powered translation for multiple languages, making communication seamless in multilingual servers.